mdoege/PyTuroChamp/README.md

 ## PyTuroChamp

-A toy chess engine inspired by Alan Turing's 1952 TUROCHAMP.
+A toy chess engine inspired by Alan Turing's 1948 [TUROCHAMP](https://chessprogramming.wikispaces.com/Turochamp)

 This does not actually reproduce the results of either the Turing paper or the [Chessbase implementation](http://en.chessbase.com/post/reconstructing-turing-s-paper-machine) for Fritz.
 But then again Turing's paper was meant as a proof-of-concept, so maybe reproducibility is not important.